Scott Speicher: Loss incident

 The U.S. Navy maintained in a 1997 document that Speicher was downed by a surface-to-air missile.
-However, an unclassified summary of a 2001 CIA report suggests that Speicher's aircraft was shot down by a missile fired from an Iraqi aircraft, most likely a MiG-25, flown by Lieutenant Zuhair Dawood, 84th squadron of the IQAF.
+However, an unclassified summary of a 2001 CIA report suggests that Speicher's aircraft was shot down by a missile fired from an Iraqi aircraft, most likely a MiG-25, flown by Lieutenant Zuhair Dawoud Al-Tamimi, 96th squadron of the IQAF.
 Speicher was at 28,000 feet and travelling at 0.92 Mach (540 knots) when the front of the aircraft suffered a catastrophic event.
 The impact from the R-40 missile threw the aircraft laterally off its flight path between fifty and sixty degrees with a resulting 6 g minimum load.
 A pilot on the same mission stated: "I'm telling you right now, don't believe what you're being told.
 It was that MiG that shot Spike down."